-Things to do around Walterre Resort Dehradhun
+Things to do around Walterre Resort Dehradun

 Asan Barrage Water Sports Resort: A water sports resort established at the Asan Barrage by Garhwal Mandal Vikas Nigam in the year 1994.
 Asan Barrage was shaped in 1967 and it is popularly known as Dhalipur Lake.

-Chandrabani: Situated 7 Km from Dehradun on the Dehradun-Delhi road is the well-known temple of Chandrabani (GautamKund).
-According to the mythical beliefs, this spot was occupied by Maharishi Gautam, his wife and daughter Anjani who are widely worshipped by the people.
-It is believed that the daughter of Heaven-Ganga had manifested herself on this spot which is now popularly known as the GautamKund.
-Every year devotes, in large numbers, take a dip in the holy Kund.
-2 Kms away from the main road, located in the midst of Shivalik hills, the place is a beautiful tourist spot.
+Chandrabani: Situated 7 Km from Dehradun on the Dehradun-Delhi road is the well-known temple of Chandrabani (Gautam Kund).
+According to the mythical beliefs, this spot was occupied by Maharishi Gautam, his wife, and daughter Anjani who are widely worshipped by the people.
+It is believed that the daughter of Heaven-Ganga had manifested herself on this spot which is now popularly known as the Gautam Kund.
+Every year devotees, in large numbers, take a dip in the holy Kund.
+2 Kms away from the main road, located amid Shivalik hills, the place is a beautiful tourist spot.

-Founded in 1966 The Rajajji National Park and its magnificient ecosystem is settled in the lush green Shivalik Ranges.
-The Flora of the area comprises of a broad leaf mixed forest, chirpine forest and the lusgShivalik ranges.
-The Park has 23 species of mammals and 315 avi fauna here.
-Names after the Late Shri.
-C Rajgopalchari the best season to visit is between November to Mid-June.
+Rajaji National Park: Founded in 1966, the Rajaji National Park and its magnificent ecosystem are settled in the lush green Shivalik Ranges.
+The Flora of the area comprises of broadleaf mixed forest, chirping forest and the lush Shivalik ranges.
+The Park has 23 species of mammals and 315 avifauna here.
+Named after the Late Shri.
+C Rajagopalachari, the best season to visit is from November to Mid-June.

 Rishikesh and Haridwar, on the banks of the Ganga, are religious sites for Hindus.
-The Beatles came here in search of succour in the 1970s, Hindus come here in search of salvation and to immerse the ashes of their dead, tourists from the West flock here even today on a spiritual journey, to practice yoga and meditate at the many ashrams in these holy towns.
+The Beatles came here in search of succor in the 1970s, Hindus come here in search of salvation and to immerse the ashes of their dead, tourists from the West flock here even today on a spiritual journey, to practice yoga and meditate at the many ashrams in these holy towns.
 Both places are no more than an hour and a half’s drive from Dehradun.

-Around 5.5 km from Dehradhun, the Tapkeshwar Shiv Temple is an ancient place of worship and is situated on the banks of a rivulet, in the GarhiCantt.
-Named after Tapkeshwaras water droplets, originating from a rock, fall on the Shivling placed in the shrine.
+Tapkeshwar Temple: Around 5.5 km from Dehradun, the Tapkeshwar Shiv Temple is an ancient place of worship and is situated on the banks of a rivulet, in the Garhi Cantt.
+The temple gets its name from water droplets, originating from a rock, falling on the Shivling placed in the shrine.
 People in large numbers participate in the fair organized on the occasion of Shivratri and pay their homage to the deity.